The Bottleneck Has Moved. For Academic Founders in 2026, the Model Is Not It.

 This is not an engineering story

-Here is the pivot the METR data requires.
+Should this data change anything about how your founding team operates?
+The answer is yes — but only if you read the right lesson from it.
 All three METR studies measure software developers doing engineering work.
-If you are reading this as an academic founder, you are not the population they studied, and the work this series is advocating is not the work they measured.
+If you are reading this as an academic founder, you are not the population they studied, and the work this series is about is not the work they measured.
+The direction signal transfers; the specific numbers do not.

 The model is not the bottleneck

-By May 2026, the operator-grade agentic surface is no longer scarce on any axis a one-to-three person founding team is likely to hit first.
+Is the model itself the constraint on your founding team right now?
+By May 2026, the answer is almost certainly not.
 Multi-hour autonomous sessions, file-system access, integration with the tools a spinout already uses: all of this is reachable on a subscription that fits a pre-Series A cash flow.
 The model capability question, for the work that matters to a small founding team, is largely answered.

 The three-layer test